snoofalus/snoofalus/README.md

 ## :white_check_mark: Completed projects
 - [Nordic Stock Screener](https://github.com/torjusn/nordic_screener): Weekend project using Yahoo Finance API to download metrics and rating each stock in the nordic markets by a composite metrics inspired by the book "The little book that beats the market".
 - [Intro to classification](https://github.com/torjusn/intro_to_classification): A favor to a friend with a dataset but no background in ML.
+- [Graph Fusion MBO](https://github.com/torjusn/intro_to_classification): An unofficial python extension of "A Graph-Based Approach for Data Fusion and Segmentation of Multimodal Images" used during my master's thesis.

 ## 🔧 Technologies & Tools
 Show off your own interests [here](https://github.com/Ileriayo/markdown-badges).